-Location, Location, Location!
-Wrapped around one of the most prominent corners in Broadbeach, Koi’s street front alfresco dining beckons to passing pedestrians, “Come on in!”
-Close enough to beach, shops and nightlife, there are no barriers to entry, no stairs up or down, no glass doors or partitions.
+Location.
+With a top location wrapped around one of the most prominent corners in Broadbeach, Koi’s street front alfresco dining beckons to passing pedestrians, “Come on in!”
+Close to beach, shops and nightlife, there are no barriers to entry, no stairs up or down, no glass doors or partitions.
 What you see is what you get.
-Its openness shows off the meals, bar and service from the street: see the cocktails, check out the meals as they’re served and feel the vibe.
+Its openness shows off the meals, bar and service to walk by traffic: see the cocktails, check out the meals as they’re served and feel the vibe.

-Participation.
-“Business owners are participants in popular culture,” Steve tells me.
 “Management are always on the floor.
 Not only that, but every staff member participates.
 They’re always switched on, ready to go.
-It’s the personal touch that counts – greeting clients by name, knowing their favourite dish.
-Yes, we get plenty of tourists here, but it’s the return business of locals that brings in money when times are lean.”
+It’s the personal touch that counts, greeting clients by name, knowing their favourite dish.
+Yes, we get plenty of tourists here, but it’s the return business of locals that brings in money when times are lean,” Steve says.